 In the Weber test, the patient notifies which ear perceives the tone applied by the vibrator with the greatest intensity or if both ears perceive it with equal intensity.
-At that time, the technician must press the indicated by the patient.
+At that time, the technician must press the and select the ear indicated by the patient.

 The save threshold warning appears when a patient has been registered on the machine, a signal has been applied and someone attempts to change the frequency, the signal conduction or the source.